 NEVER operate the GHS catcher with the back door open.
 Objects may be thrown out the back of the catcher with sufficient force to cause serious injury to bystanders or property damage.
+NOTE: For noncatching operation, the "No-Catch" Deflector is an available accessory item.
 NOTE: When a side discharge or mulching mower deck is installed on the GHS model, a blower intake cover should be installed in the blower intake tube.
 This cover "unloads" the blower and seals the intake to effectively eliminate power loss and blower noise when the blower is not being used.